Fill Between

 Best Practices

-- Use fills judiciously to avoid visual clutter.
+- Use low-opacity or brand-tinted fills to avoid visual conflict.

 Prop | Type | Default |